-To flush the foot pedal style, depress the large pedal on the left hand side until rinse clears the bowl.
+To flush the foot pedal style, depress the pedal all the way until rinse clears the bowl.
 Be sure to release the lever slowly.
 Movement of the flush lever opens the waste valve and allows the water to pass into the holding tank.

-To add water to the bowl, depress the small pedal on the right hand side.
+To add water to the bowl, depress the pedal half way.
 This will open the water valve and leave the flush lever closed.

-Unnecessary frequent flushing of the stool will quickly deplete your fresh water supply and fill your holding tank.
+Note: Unnecessary frequent flushing of the stool will quickly deplete your fresh water supply and fill your holding tank.
 If the black water tank becomes full, you will no longer be able to flush the stool until the tank can be drained.

-Follow the toilet manufacturer's recommendations supplied with the toilet for cleaning and maintenance.
+Note: Follow the toilet manufacturer's recommendations supplied with the toilet for cleaning and maintenance.
 If you have a toilet that differs from the description given here, make sure to follow the manufacturer's advice for operation.